GariestGary/GariestGary.github.io/docs/toolbox/monocached.md

 ##Basics

-Toolbox has own update system, which wraps around basic Unity's update cycle and doing his own calculations.
+Toolbox has its own update system, which wraps around [Unity's basic update cycle](https://docs.unity3d.com/Manual/ExecutionOrder.html) and doing its own calculations.

 `MonoCached` is the main component of this system.
-It is analogue to MonoBehaviour with some extra described below.
+It is analogous to MonoBehaviour with some extra described below.

 `MonoCached` has same update cycle related methods, but named differently.
-Here are list of all "overrided" methods:
+It is closely related to [`Updater`](updater.md), so you can precisely control lifetime and update behaviour of each object.
+Here are list of all "overriden" method recommended to use instead:

 |Basic|Analogue|
 |-|-|